Heerozh/spectre/README.md

 spectre is a **GPU-accelerated Parallel** quantitative trading library, focused on **performance**.

   * Fast, really fast, see below [Benchmarks](#benchmarks)
-  * Pure python code, using PyTorch for parallelize.
+  * Pure python code, based on PyTorch, so it can integrate DL model very smoothly.
   * Low CUDA memory usage
   * Compatible with `alphalens` and `pyfolio`
   * Python 3.7, pandas 0.25 recommended